Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (of overriding importance)

-One safeguard is to request a resume and a sample appraisal report.
-A professional appraiser should not be offended, resistant or reluctant to provide both.
+A professional appraiser should not be offended, reluctant or resistant to provide both.

 Be Forwarned

-A pitfall for laypersons is appraisers who may have a contemplated future interest, by way of commissions or other compensations, in a piece which is the subject of an appraisal.
+One pitfall for laypersons is dealers who also appraise and may have a contemplated future interest in a piece which is the subject of their appraisal.

-The simple reason being is the possibility of bias on the part of the appraiser since there may be anticipation of future financial gain above and beyond their appraisal fee.
+The reason being the possibility of bias as there may be anticipation of future financial gain above and beyond their appraisal fee.

-The duality of appraiser and dealer is evident when an appraiser gives an opinion of value, pivots and become a dealer and makes an offer or accepts an offer to buy or takes on consignment a piece at a price equal to or near their opinion of value.
-This is ethnically questionable scenario.
+Bias is evident when a dealer-appraiser gives an opinion of value and then makes an offer, buys or takes on consignment a piece at a price equal to or very close to their opinion of value.
+It is a questionable scenario.

 The Appraisal Process

-Appraisal reports should demonstrate two material elements, Credibility, factual conclusions demonstrable throughout the entirety of the report.
-Competency, acknowledge by the appraiser of the Report Writing Criteria and Code of Ethics as defined by the Uniform Standards of Professional Appraisal Practice (USPAP.)
+Appraisal reports should demonstrate two material elements, CREDIBILITY, factual demonstrable throughout the report.
+COMPETENCY, statement of adherence to Report Writing Criteria and Code of Ethics as defined by the Uniform Standards of Professional Appraisal Practice (USPAP.)

 Of utmost importance is that an appraiser must bring the reader of their appraisal report to the same conclusions and final opinion of value as themselves.